IFAFMultiLA/ifafmultila.github.io/docs/_sources/learning_apps.rst.txt

 Frontmatter options
 ^^^^^^^^^^^^^^^^^^^

-For a learnrextra based learning application, the "output" option in the frontmatter of your RMarkdown should be set to ``learnrextra::tutorial`` (as it set by default in the template):
+For a learnrextra based learning application, the "output" option in the frontmatter of your RMarkdown should be set to ``learnrextra::tutorial`` (as it is set by default in the template):

 .. code-block:: yaml